Seth Low

-Seth Low (January 18, 1850 – September 17, 1916) was an American educator and political figure who served as the mayor of Brooklyn from 1881 to 1885, the president of Columbia University from 1890 to 1901, a diplomatic representative of the United States, and the mayor of New York City from 1902 to 1903.
+Seth Low (January 18, 1850 – September 17, 1916) was an American public figure.
+He chronologically served as the 23rd mayor of Brooklyn from 1881 to 1885, the 11th president of Columbia University from 1890 to 1901, a diplomatic representative of the United States to the International Peace Conference at The Hague in 1899, and the 92nd mayor of New York City from 1902 to 1903.
 He was a leading municipal reformer fighting for efficiency during the Progressive Era.

 Early life

 Low was the son of Abiel Abbot Low and Ellen Almira Dow.
 Low's father was a leading trader in China, and his father's sister, Harriet Low, was one of the first young American women to live in China.
 The Low family was old Puritan New England stock, descended from Thomas Low of Essex County, Massachusetts.
 Low was named after his grandfather Seth Low (1782–1853) who moved with his son Abiel to Brooklyn to start a prosperous importing company.
 When Brooklyn was incorporated as a city in 1834, Seth the elder was one of the incorporators; he also served on the Board of Aldermen and was first President of the Board of Education.
 Seth the elder was also involved with charity and support work for the poor; on his deathbed, he admonished his three-year-old grandson and namesake: "Be kind to the poor."

 Low's father was a Unitarian, and his mother was an Episcopalian.
 For years, Low wavered between the two faiths.
 Finally, at age 22, Low decided he would henceforth be an Episcopalian.

 Low attended Poly Prep Country Day School in Brooklyn and Columbia College.
 After graduating from Columbia in 1870, Low made a short trip abroad, and then entered the tea and silk house of A. A. Low & Brothers, which had been founded by his father in New York.
 In 1875, he was admitted a member of the firm, from which, upon its liquidation in 1888, he withdrew with a large fortune.